googleads/google-ads-ruby/README.md

 Older versions of Ruby may still work with the library once our official support ends.
 However, we will not actively fix bugs for unsupported Ruby versions.
-If you run into an issue on an older version of Ruby, be sure to upgrade to a new version and testing again before filing an issue.
+If you run into an issue on an older version of Ruby, be sure to upgrade to a new version and test again before filing an issue.

 # Authors